aalvarezwindey/electronic_instrument_adapter_sdk/API_DOC.md

     Args:
         instrument_id (int): instrument ID
-        attribute (Any): the VISA attribute to set state (str): the state to set
+        attribute (int): the VISA attribute to set state (str): the state to set

     Returns: